-Everyone in America has a favorite Girl Scout cookie, but did you know there are actually two versions of your favorite -- and that where you live determine which kind you've had?
+Everyone in America has a favorite Girl Scout cookie but did you know there are actually two versions of your favorite -- and that where you live to determine which kind you've had?
 It's true.
 As the Los Angeles Times reports, the Girl Scouts of America actually employ two different bakers -- ABC Bakers and Little Brownie Bakers -- to crank out the more than 200 million boxes of Girl Scout cookies the Americans eat each year -- and the cookies they make look differently, taste differently and, in some cases, even have different names.

 In Orlando, Girl Scouts S'mores are coated in chocolate with a barely-there layer of vanilla/marshmallow on a large graham cracker.
 In Miami and the rest of Florida, however, the same cookie is presented sandwich-style with frosting and fudge and hints of maple flavor.

 Folks in Southern New Mexico, are used to their Thin Mints crunchier and mintier, while northern New Mexicans' Thin Mints are richer with a distinctive peppermint taste and smoother chocolate coating.

 In Fort Worth, people enjoy Caramel deLites, which are more cookie than coconut, vanilla-flavored cookie drizzled with a milkier chocolate; a few miles east, in Dallas, the same cookie -- here called Samoas -- has a heavier layer of caramel, a darker chocolate drizzle, and its coconut is noticeably more toasted.

 In all, there are seven Girl Scout cookies that have noticeable differences between bakers: Thin Mints, S'mores, Caramel deLites/Samoas, Peanut Butter Patties/Tagalongs, Peanut Butter Sandwich/Do-si-dos, Shortbread/Trefoils, and Lemonades/Savannah Smiles.